 I believe that Readie’s study points to Swedes being less open to some new and future technologies because they are jaded from trying too many digital services.
 There is a consensus that we have a great track record for integrating the internet in work and everyday life – but people may be fed up with hyperbole about latest new app or platform that doesn’t always pan out.

 I don’t think the Swedish people are being negative or too disinterested in new technologies, on the contrary, I believe we are very aware about the benefits of digital technology.
 There are so many improvements to health, education and being an active citizen through digital technology.
 Studies and the Swedish digital industry show we still have the original passion for digital innovation in Sweden.
 While, I see little risk that we will become a society that is only interested in posting selfies or looking at cute cats online, we shouldn’t rest on our (digital) laurels.

-Anders Hektor is Deputy Director at the department for Digital Development at the Ministry for enterprise and Innovation in Sweden.
-Anders is seconded over the summer months to the Swedish Telecom regulator, PTS, as part of a team to start up the recent government initiative, the Office for the Digitalisation Council (digitaliseringsradet.se/en).
-Anders earned his Ph.D in 2001, at the interdisciplinary department Technology and social Change, Linköping University, Sweden.
+Anders Hektor is Deputy Director for Digital Development at the Ministry of Enterprise and Innovation in Sweden.
+Anders is seconded over the summer months to the Swedish telecom regulator, PTS, as part of a team to start up the recent government initiative, the Office for the Digitalisation Council.
+Anders earned his Ph.D in 2001 at the interdisciplinary department Technology and Social Change, Linköping University, Sweden.